calmm-js/partial.lenses/README.md

 npm run watch
 ```

-which builds the docs if you save `README.md`.
+which builds the docs if you save a `.md` file.
 The watch also runs
 [LiveReload](http://livereload.com/) so if you have the plugin, your browser
 will refresh automatically after changes.